 - Costs of issuance.

 CHFFA has extensive experience issuing bonds and other forms of indebtedness in both public offerings and direct placements using a variety of structures, including multi-modal indentures, master indentures, master loan agreements, deeds of trust and other security documents, and other financing structures (including forward delivery).
 The depth of experience of CHFFA staff has made the agency well positioned to consider innovative financing techniques.

 Make a Payment

-The Bond Financing Program fees such as the Initial Fee and Annual Administration Fee can be submitted via CHFFA’s Electronic Payment Service (“EPS”).
+The Bond Financing Program fees such as the Initial Fee and Annual Administration Fee can be submitted via CHFFA’s Electronic Payment System (“EPS”).